lielZilberman/AnomalyDetection/README.md

 Name : Liel Zilberman ID: 212480974

 Running the docker :

-first enter the StreamlitApp directory and enter the next commands:
+First install and enter the StreamlitApp directory and enter the next commands:

 1.pipenv install streamlit pandas